Here’s some background information about the September 11, 2012, attack on the US mission in Benghazi, Libya.

 November 15, 2012 - The Senate Select Committee on Intelligence holds a closed oversight hearing.

-December 18, 2012 - An independent review of the attacks is released.
+December 19, 2012 - An independent review of the attacks is released.
 The report cites “systemic failures and leadership and management deficiencies” at the State Department.

-Flashing Red: A Special Report on the Terrorist Attack At Benghazi is released by the US Senate Committee on Homeland Security and Governmental Affairs.
+December 30, 2012 - Flashing Red: A Special Report on the Terrorist Attack at Benghazi is released by the US Senate Committee on Homeland Security and Governmental Affairs.

-.
-Clinton acknowledges a “systemic breakdown” as cited by an Accountability Review Board but says that her department is taking additional steps to increase security at US diplomatic facilities.
+January 23, 2013 - Clinton testifies for more than five hours before the House Foreign Affairs Committee and the Senate Foreign Relations Committee.
+Clinton acknowledges a “systemic breakdown” as cited by an Accountability Review Board report but says that her department is taking additional steps to increase security at US diplomatic facilities.

-about the terror attack in Benghazi, in which they claim Secretary Clinton personally signed off on cuts in security at the compound, which they say would contradict her congressional testimony.
+April 23, 2013 - House Republican leaders release a 46-page interim progress report about the terror attack in Benghazi, in which they claim Clinton personally signed off on cuts in security at the compound, which they say would contradict her congressional testimony.

-on the attack, including two characterized by Republicans as whistleblowers.
-The witnesses include Mark Thompson, the acting deputy assistant secretary for counterterrorism; Gregory Hicks, a foreign service officer and former deputy chief of mission/chargé d’affairs in Libya; and Eric Nordstrom, diplomatic security officer and former regional security officer in Libya.
+May 4, 2013 - A senior Republican releases names of witnesses for a May 8, 2013, congressional hearing on the attack, including two characterized by Republicans as whistleblowers.
+The witnesses include Mark Thompson, the acting deputy assistant secretary for counterterrorism; Gregory Hicks, a foreign service officer and former deputy chief of mission/chargé d’affairs in Libya; and Nordstrom, diplomatic security officer and former regional security officer in Libya.

-May 8, 2013 - Testimony is given at a six-hour, Republican-led House Oversight Committee hearing from State Department whistleblowers who had not previously testified, including details from Gregory Hicks who was on the ground in Tripoli at the time of the attack.
+May 8, 2013 - Testimony is given at a six-hour, Republican-led House Oversight Committee hearing from State Department whistleblowers who had not previously testified, including details from Hicks who was on the ground in Tripoli at the time of the attack.

-May 9, 2013 - Committee members request additional hearings and the release of unclassified emails that preceded the initial statements given to the public by Ambassador Rice.
+May 9, 2013 - Committee members request additional hearings and the release of unclassified emails that preceded the initial statements given to the public by Rice.